 Most men notice that their scrotum, the sack of skin that holds the testicles, starts to sag as they get older.
 This process might start as early as your teenage years.

-Saggy balls are a natural part of aging, and don’t necessarily indicate that there’s anything wrong with your scrotum or your testicles.
+Saggy testicles are a natural part of aging, and don’t necessarily indicate that there’s anything wrong with your scrotum or your testicles.
 However, if your scrotum looks swollen or misshapen, it’s best to follow up with your doctor.
 These may be signs of an underlying condition requiring treatment.

-Your balls naturally hang away from your body to keep your testicles at the right temperature for sperm production.
+Your testicles naturally hang away from your body to keep your testicles at the right temperature for sperm production.
 While your body temperature typically hovers around 98.6°F, your testicles need to be a few degrees cooler to support healthy sperm production.

-While saggy balls are completely normal, some people don’t like the look of them.
+While saggy testicles are completely normal, some people don’t like the look of them.
 In some cases, a procedure called scrotoplasty or scrotal reduction can help.
 These procedures remove extra skin from your scrotum, which can help it appear less saggy.